josdem/hugo/content/techtalk/sysadmin/cloud_formation_ec2.md

       ],
       "ConstraintDescription": "T2 micro 1GB RAM instance type."
     },
-    "SSHLocation": {
+    "ProtocolLocation": {
-      "Description": "The IP address range that can be used to SSH to the EC2 instances", "Type": "String",
+      "Description": "The IP address range that can be used to IpProtocol to the EC2 instances", "Type": "String",
       "MinLength": "9",
       "MaxLength": "18",